fl1ghtly/slicer/README.md

 This script takes images and uses transparent pixel grids in order to seperate each object into smaller files.
 A test image is included in order to see how this script works.

 # Requirements
-This package needs Pillow 8.1.1 which can be done through:
+This package needs Pillow which can be done through:
 ```
-pip install Pillow==8.1.1
+pip install Pillow
 ```

 # Installation